 [Section 25 amended by No. 58 of 2010 s.
 142 and 176.]

-26. Settlement agents to be licensed
+26. Settlement agents must be licensed

 (1) On and after the appointed day a person shall not carry on business, or by any means hold himself or itself out, as a real estate settlement agent, or a business settlement agent, or both a real estate settlement agent and a business settlement agent, unless he or it is licensed as such under this Act and holds a current triennial certificate in respect of the licence.